 The on-site review by the Professional Team involves the following:

 1. Due diligence review of information submitted by the modeling organization.
-For existing modeling organizations, the due diligence review concentrates on any changes in the disclosures and forms from the previously-accepted model.
+For existing modeling organizations, the due diligence review concentrates on any changes in the disclosures and forms from the previously-accepted hurricane model.

-2. On-site tests of the model under the control and supervision of the Professional Team.
-The objective is to observe the model in operation and the results it produces during a “real time” run.
-This is necessary in order to avoid the possibility that the modeling organization could recalibrate the model solely for producing desirable results.
+2. On-site tests of the hurricane model under the control and supervision of the Professional Team.
+The objective is to observe the hurricane model in operation and the results it produces during a “real time” run.
+This is necessary in order to avoid the possibility that the modeling organization could recalibrate the hurricane model solely for producing desirable results.

-3. Verification that information provided by the modeling organization in the disclosures and forms is valid and is an accurate and fairly complete description of the model.
+3. Verification that information provided by the modeling organization in the disclosures and forms is valid and is an accurate and fairly complete description of the hurricane model.

-4. Review for compliance with the standards.
+4. Review for compliance with the hurricane standards.

 5. Review of trade secret items.

-Feedback regarding compliance of the model with the standards, disclosures, forms, and trade secret items will be provided to the modeling organization throughout the review process.
+Feedback regarding compliance of the hurricane model with the hurricane standards will be provided to the modeling organization throughout the review process.

 Preparation for On-Site Review